 Red Deer First Aid the leading training service provider of first aid, cardiopulmonary resuscitation (CPR), and automated external defibrillation (AED) classes in Red Deer.
-Because Red Cross certification is quick and hassle-free with Red Deer First Aid, their certification programs are also the most popular in the area.
-Full training courses, stand-alone classes, private classes, and refresher courses are offered to prospective trainees for enrolment.
+Because St Mark James certification is quick and hassle-free with Red Deer First Aid, their certification programs are also the most popular in the area.
+Full training courses, stand-alone classes, private classes, and refresher / re-certification courses are offered to prospective trainees for enrolment.

 Registration and enrolment